ga-curriculum/github-collaboration/collaborator-method-merge-conflicts/README.md

 ![The VS Code UI, giving us options to resolve our merge conflicts](./assets/vs-code-conflict-decision.png)

 VS Code is helping us here.
-There are buttons above line one that are shortcuts to resolving this conflict.
+There are buttons above line 1 that are shortcuts to resolving this conflict.
 We can quickly accept the current change, accept the incoming change, or accept both changes.
 You can also take a more nuanced approach and change the text directly to resolve the conflict manually.

 A merge conflict will always be broken down into the following parts: